One of my favourite countries in Latin America, this Colombian slang guide will help you fit in.

 Although this Colombian slang translates to make a cow.
 It is not quite far off.

-The term “Hacer una vaca” or “Hagamos una vaca” refers to collecting money among several people for a specific purpose.
+The term “Hacer una vaca” or “Hagamos una vaca” is about collecting money among several people for a specific purpose.

 Colombians do it a lot to buy food, for vacations, for parties, for birthdays, etc.